ELEMENTARY SCHOOL MINISTRY - SPRING 2026

 Registration is LIVE!
 While pre-registration isn’t required, it helps us out with planning and means you can jump right into the fun when you arrive.
 Questions, contact Ms. Michaela, Children & Family Minister, at michaela@abidingpresence.net.

 We hope you’ll join us for all the fun.
-Here’s a look at what we are offering this lent:
+Here’s a look at what we are offering this spring:

-• 6th Grade Hangout - This winter we are thrilled to continue the fun with our sixth graders in the 6th Grade Hangout workshop.
+6th Grade Hangout - This spring we are thrilled to wrap-up the fun with our sixth graders in the 6th Grade Hangout workshop.
 This is a great space to build friendship and grow in faith before starting Confirmation in Middle School with Pastor Kesley.
 There will be fun challenges, experiences, and “big kid” fun each week for our tweens.
 This workshop will meet outside (weather permitting), so please dress for the weather.

 Sunday School FAQ’s